jmatthiesen/release-note-builder/README.md

 ## Future Enhancements

 Potential improvements for production use:
-- Specify a milestone to use, instead of date range
 - Support for multiple repositories in one run
 - Custom categorization rules (e.g., by label)
 - Template customization (different output formats)